Treatment inner thumb : Ibbott

 Ceramic onlays are used when a tooth has been fractured, has a large filling or a significant crack.

 When a tooth has an existing filling due to previous damage or tooth decay, further treatment can often be necessary to mechanically strengthen the tooth, prevent further parts of it from breaking off, or protect it from splitting.
+This is especially important if a tooth has had a root canal treatment.

-This offers all of the benefits of a Crown in terms of strength and appearance but requires less adjustment of the tooth, meaning more of the healthy tooth structure is kept.
-The Onlay is adhesively bonded to the natural tooth, making it very strong.
+Ceramic onlays offer all of the benefits of a crown in terms of strength and appearance, but require less adjustment of the tooth.
+This can be an effective way to ensure more of the healthy tooth structure is kept intact.

-For a successful Onlay to be placed it must be possible to keep the area being treated dry.
-If this is not possible, a traditional Crown may be a better alternative.
+The onlay is adhesively bonded to the natural tooth, making it very strong.
+For a successful onlay to be placed, it must be possible to keep the area being treated dry.
+Where this isn’t possible, a traditional crown might be a better alternative.

 The Treatment Process

-The provision of a Crown or an Onlay will typically involve two visits.
+The provision of a crown or an onlay will typically involve two visits.

-• Visit One
+Visit One

-At this visit, the tooth will be prepared and reduced in size in some respect to create space for the restorative material whether this is a Crown or an Onlay.
+At this visit, the tooth will be prepared and reduced in size in some respect to create space for the restorative material, whether this is a crown or an onlay.
 This is carried out under local anaesthetic, and on most occasions, a colour digital intra-oral scan will then be carried out, which is digitally transferred to our dental laboratory.
-They will then make your restoration or restoration bespoke and ready for fitting on the second visit.
-On some occasions, a digital scan may not be possible, and a conventional impression or mould of the teeth will need to be taken instead.A temporary restoration will be fitted at this initial appointment.
+They will then make your restoration bespoke and ready for fitting on the second visit.
+On some occasions, a digital scan may not be possible, and a conventional impression or mould of the teeth will need to be taken instead.
+A temporary restoration will be fitted at this initial appointment.
 You will need to be careful to eat a softer diet during the two-week period between the two appointments, and your normal cleaning routine may also be slightly different.
 It is also not unusual to experience a degree of sensitivity to temperature when the tooth has a temporary restoration.

-• Visit Two
+Visit Two

 At the second visit local anaesthetic will be provided again.
 The temporary restoration will be removed and the tooth cleaned.
-The final Crown or Onlay will then be cemented in place, and it is likely that some degree of adjustment will be required to ensure that your bite is comfortable.Again, it is important to be aware that your cleaning regime for cleaning around and between the new Crowns or Onlays may be slightly different.
+The final crown or onlay will then be cemented in place, and it is likely that some degree of adjustment will be required to ensure that your bite is comfortable.
+Again, it’s important to be aware that your regime for cleaning around and between the new crowns or onlays may be slightly different.
 For example, you may need to use slightly different-sized Tepe brushes from the size you were using in the area before the restoration was placed.

 For more information regarding this treatment